pfilo8/WhyR-Hackathon-2021/README.md

 Maybe it is the right place for the cv and acc/f1 explanation as well.

 ## Metrics
-I've tried to add here the html file with acc and f1 but it seems to be too heavy.
 ![Metrics screenshot](./outputs/metrics.png)

 ## Our solution